Nishantbhardwaj1999/ChatApp/README.md

 # ChatApp
-this respo is for chat application using react and go
+this respo is for chat application using react and go language